-Preview: Create custom analytics with Power BI
+Preview: Prepare for analytic reporting with Power BI

 Dynamics 365 Marketing provides a wide selection of built-in analytics throughout the application.
 But you can also create your own custom analytics and reports from your Dynamics 365 Marketing data by using Power BI.
 We provide endpoints that you can use to connect Power BI to Dynamics 365 Marketing, plus a downloadable Power BI template that you can open in Power BI Desktop, connect to your Dynamics 365 data sources and then customize as needed.
 When you're done setting it up, you can publish and share your Power BI report using the standard Power BI online tools.

 A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
 Preview features aren’t meant for production use and may have limited or restricted functionality.

 To create custom analytics, you can connect two different data sources, each of which provides a different type of data:

 - Profile data is stored in the organizational database and includes the entities and records that you see, edit, and create when working directly in Dynamics 365 Marketing.
 These include common entities like contacts, accounts, leads, events, customer journeys, and more.
 You'll use the Power BI data connector called "Common Data Services for Apps" for this type of data.

 - Interaction data is stored in the marketing-insights service database and includes information about how your contacts interacted with your marketing initiatives, including email opens, email clicks, event registrations, page submissions, and more.
 You can see this type of information when you look at the insights built into Dynamics 365 Marketing, but you can't create these records nor view them directly.
 In the current release, you'll use the Power BI "Azure Blob Storage" connector for this type of data.
 In future releases you'll also be able use the dataflow connector.